 MELANIE MEGGS: As far back as I can remember, I have always had a passion for photography.
 It all started when I was a young child and I would snap pictures of everything around me with my trusty camera.
 When I began studying art, I was overjoyed to receive my first SLR camera - a secondhand Nikon FE.
 I still have that camera to this day and it holds a special place in my heart.
 While I was initially more interested in the theoretical side of photography, I loved the experience of working in the darkroom and seeing my images come to life before my eyes.
 Although it's been many years since then, those memories remain vivid and exciting.

-A few years ago, my life was almost taken away from me by sepsis, but I used that experience to change my perspective on life.
+A few years ago, my life was almost taken away from me by Sepsis (Streptococcal Toxic Shock Syndrome), but I used that experience to change my perspective on life.
+I was very lucky to have survived.
 I began to appreciate life in a new light, taking a camera out with me on my daily rehab walks to keep me company.
 Through my viewfinder, I was able to escape the reality of my illness and everyday life.
 Even today, photography remains a place of solace for me.

 TPL: Where do you find your inspiration?

 MM: I derive my inspiration from my passion for painting.
 Though I can no longer paint with the same skill as before, I have discovered a way to incorporate my love for painting into my photography.
 I now paint with my eyes, capturing beauty through the lens of my camera.

 TPL: Do you have any favourite artists or photographers you would like to share with us, and the reason for their significance?

 MM: I have forever been inspired by artists such as Jeffrey Smart, Edward Hopper and David Hockney.
 The way they created these precisionist depicted scenes of urban landscapes that were full of playful allusions appealed to me very early on in my life.
 I recently have found inspiration in the conceptual photographic works of Ben Thomas and Maria Svarbova.